siddharthkp/react-ui/CONTRIBUTING.md

    Now, any changes made to the components or primitives will reflect in the documentation.

+5. Builds and publishing

+   To build the components package, run `yarn build` in `packages/react-iu`.

+   The documentation site is automatically deployed from master.

 <br/>

 If you'd like to learn how to create a pull request, [this guide is really helpful](http://makeapullrequest.com).